robenkleene/audio-references/ableton-live/ableton-live-project.md

 # Ableton Live Project

+## Reveal in Finder

+- `⌘-click` the project name in the title bar (default macOS way to access a file's path)
-To reveal the current project in the finder, right-click `Current Project` in the sidebar, and choose `Reveal in Finder`
+- Right-click `Current Project` in the sidebar, and choose `Reveal in Finder`